structuredprediction/structuredprediction.github.io/SPNLP21/1_cfp.md

 Reviewing will be double-blind, and thus no author information should be included in the papers; self-reference should be avoided as well.
 Each submission will be reviewed by at least 2 program committee members.

 ### Important Dates
-- March 16, 2021: Call for Workshop Papers
 - April 26, 2021: Workshop Paper Due Date
 - May 28, 2021: Notification of Acceptance
 - June 7, 2021: Camera-ready papers due